HIP: Hessian Interatomic Potentials without derivatives: Introduction

-Our contributions are the following: \begin{enumerate} \item We present Hessian Interatomic Potentials (HIP), a method to construct SE(3)-equivariant, symmetric Hessians \emph{directly}, without finite differences, coupled-perturbed solvers, or automatic differentiation, using an equivariant neural network backbone. \item We introduce a loss function that targets the part of the Hessian subspace particularly important for molecular optimization problems. \item We show that, compared to AD, the predicted Hessians are 10-70x faster for single molecule evaluation and over 70x faster in batched molecular prediction, while also requiring 2-3x less peak memory on small molecules with 5-30 atoms. \item We show that the predicted Hesians are more accurate on benchmark datasets, with 2x lower Hessian MAE, 3.5x lower eigenvalue MAE, and 1.5x higher eigenvector cosine similarity. \item Finally, we rigorously validate the practical utility of our predicted Hessians in several downstream applications, such as (i) zero-point energy corrections, (ii) second-order geometry optimization, (iii) transition state search, and (iv) frequency analysis for extrema classification. \end{enumerate}
+Our contributions are the following: \begin{enumerate} \item We present Hessian Interatomic Potentials (HIP), a method to construct SE(3)-equivariant, symmetric Hessians \emph{directly}, without finite differences, coupled-perturbed solvers, or automatic differentiation, using an equivariant neural network backbone. \item We show that downstream results can be improved further by using a loss function that targets the relevant Hessian subspace \item We show that, compared to AD, the predicted Hessians are 10-100x faster, while also requiring 2-3x less peak memory on even small molecules with 5-30 atoms, with better saling. \item We show that the predicted Hessians are more accurate on benchmark datasets, with 2x lower Hessian MAE, 3.5x lower eigenvalue MAE, and 1.5x higher eigenvector cosine similarity, and significantly better generalization to larger systems. \item Finally, we validate the practical utility of our predicted Hessians in several downstream applications, such as (i) zero-point energy corrections, (ii) second-order geometry optimization, (iii) transition state search, and (iv) frequency analysis for extrema classification. \end{enumerate}